privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 SHALL NOT be be larger than 55KiB.
 An implementation may need to remove some data from the payload to fit inside the largest bucket.

-### Encryption
+### Encryption {#encryption}

 After framing and padding the compressed payload, the entire plaintext message is encrypted using HPKE with the encapsulation performed according to {{OHTTP}}.

-Since we are repurposing the OHTTP encapsulation mechanism, we define the media type "message/auction request" which is used for encryption.
+Since we are [repurposing the OHTTP encapsulation mechanism, we are required to define new media types](https://www.rfc-editor.org/rfc/rfc9458.html#name-repurposing-the-encapsulati):

+* The OHTTP request media type is “message/auction request”
+* The OHTTP response media type is “message/auction response”

+Note that these media types are [concatenated with other fields when creating the HPKE encryption context](https://www.rfc-editor.org/rfc/rfc9458.html#name-encapsulation-of-requests), and are not HTTP content or media types.

 ## Auction Server